jubel8180-cloudly/data-transfer-aws-fs-sqs/README.md

       # or change the workspace to production
       $ terraform workspace select prod

-      # check your current workspace again
+      # finally, check which workspace you are staying now
       $ terraform workspace show
+        - if workspace is default then you can use it for development

       # Now you can apply your terraform script in your selected workspace
+      $ terraform init

       # check any configuration is right or wrong
       $ terraform plan